paulchyz/OCI_Streaming_Pipeline/README.md

 	Click `+` to add the pair to the Function configuration.
 9. Next, you will retrieve the name of your Object Storage Bucket that will store processed data.
 Duplicate your current browser tab.
 Navigate to the hamburger menu at the top left of the webpage, and type `buckets` into the search field.
 Click the listing that appears on the page that contains the word `Buckets`.
 10. Your viewing scope should already be set according to the compartment that was deployed from the Resource Manager Stack.
 If this is not the case, select that compartment from the dropdown under `Compartment`.
-11. Identify the listed Bucket object whose name does not include the string `raw`, and copy the name of this listing to your clipboard.
+11. Identify the listed Bucket object whose name does <b>NOT</b> include the string `raw`, and copy the name of this listing to your clipboard.
 12. Return to the browser tab showing the Function page, and add the `Key`:`Value` pair indicated below into their respective text fields:
 	\
 	\
 	`streaming-bucket-processed` : <i>Paste the name of the Object Storage Bucket for processed data</i>\
 	\
 	Click `+` to add the pair to the Function configuration.
 13. Add the `Key`:`Value` pairs indicated below.
-The `Value` values are to be set as defaults used for this lab.
+The `Value` values are to be set as defaults used for this lab. <i>Note: STREAMDATA is case-sensitive.</i>
 	\
 	\
 	`json-collection-name` : `STREAMDATA`\